eclipse-ibeji/ibeji-example-applications/freyja_apps/ibeji_integration/README.md

 1. Run the following from the repo root:

-        cargo run -p freyja-ibeji-adapter-app
+        cargo run -p freyja-ibeji-integration-app

-    This will rebuild the `freyja-ibeji-adapter-app` application as necessary and then run it.
+    This will rebuild the `freyja-ibeji-integration-app` application as necessary and then run it.

-## Containerize the Ibeji Adapter Freyja Example Application
+## Containerize the Freyja-Ibeji Integration Example Application

 To build and run the application in a container, follow the steps under [Docker Containers](../../container/README.md#docker-containers) or [Podman Containers](../../container/README.md#podman-containers).

-Use `freyja-ibeji-adapter-app` for the `APP_NAME` build arg when building the container.
+Use `freyja-ibeji-integration-app` for the `APP_NAME` build arg when building the container.